buddhist-uni/buddhist-uni.github.io/README.md

 >
 > ~ [Vasubandhu](https://www.lotsawahouse.org/tibetan-masters/khenpo-shenga/life-of-vasubandhu)

-### By Khemarato Bhikkhu

 # Studying

 There are two primary ways to use [this website](https://buddhistuniversity.net): taking [our self-paced courses](https://www.buddhistuniversity.net/courses/) or hanging out at [the library](https://www.buddhistuniversity.net/library/).

-The library contains all the best content I've found on the internet, [organized primarily by topic](https://www.buddhistuniversity.net/tags/).
-After reading a work, I contemplated what I learned and who I'd like to recommend it to.
-Only then do I file away the piece into a topic, based on my answers to those questions.

-Once a given topic has accumulated sufficient material, I then take some time to organize it into an undergraduate-style syllabus: identifying the themes and connections across different works and putting them into dialogue with each-other.
-Of course, as I review the material to create the classes, I inevitably learn a lot---as anyone who tries to teach finds out.
-Over time, works will be added, moved or even replaced.

-Once published, these lesson plans may be studied online as-is or reworked for in-person use by a study group or class.
-There are already students and teachers around the world using our courses in a variety of ways and I couldn't be prouder!
+The library contains all the best content I've found [on the internet](https://buddhistuniversity.net/sources/) organized [by topic](https://buddhistuniversity.net/tags/).
+These topical bibliographies are then compiled into [course syllabi](https://buddhistuniversity.net/courses/) which can be studied online or used more formally in your study group or class.
+There are already students and teachers around the world using the free material here in a variety of ways and I couldn't be prouder!

-While some Buddhist countries (i.e., Thailand) have official curricula for teaching Buddhism to e.g. new monks, no such comprehensive curriculum exists in the English language.
-It was towards filling that gap that I decided to dedicate my studies and this website.

 # History

-This GitHub-hosted page started its life as [my personal library of Buddhist stuff on Google Drive](https://drive.google.com/open?id=1RJi6bEXa25zizGdsm5evCycYuY6a2D8r).
+This webpage started its life as [my personal library of Buddhist stuff on Google Drive](https://drive.google.com/open?id=1RJi6bEXa25zizGdsm5evCycYuY6a2D8r).

-Now, a personal library has two audiences and thus two priorities:
+After reading stuff I found online, I would contemplate what I learned from it and who I’d recommend it to.
+Only after answering these questions would I then squirrel away the e.g. PDF into an appropriate Google Drive folder.

+In this way, my library (like all personal libraries) has slowly grown to serve two purposes:

-1. First, a library is there to organize one's own media for their safe-keeping, retrieval and study.
+1. to organize my own media for their safe-keeping, retrieval and revision, and
-2. Second, a library is there for others (hi, friend!) to peruse and, hopefully, benefit from
+2. for others (hello!) to peruse and, hopefully, benefit from.

-These two practical aims find unity in the pride that any book-worm feels towards their library:

-**A library is a reflection of its creator**---who they are and what they'd like to be.

-Given that I'm a Buddhist monk, naturally my personal library represents a course of study in Buddhism.

-Reflecting on the structure of the internet, I opted to express myself in a giant [mind map](https://photos.app.goo.gl/Z8nvMf3Cbup6WA418).
-As a map of my mind, this website contains (editorially and structurally) my own biases.
-This is a feature not a bug.
-I named my elephants with a great deal of thought, care, and delight and I hope that, as you explore my library, you will feel some of that delight too. 😊 🐘
+These two aims find unity in the pride that any book-worm feels towards their library.
+As a [map of my mind](https://photos.app.goo.gl/Z8nvMf3Cbup6WA418), this website contains (editorially and structurally) my own biases. **This is a feature not a bug.** I named my elephants with a great deal of thought, care, and delight and I hope that, as you explore my library, you will feel some of that delight too. 😊 🐘

 # About the Code